 How are you?

-Why do I suspect Rasmussen at the end of the day may have this wrong because I think people's interest will be at an all-time high by the time we get to November, Jeffrey Lord.
+Because I think people's interest will be at an all-time high by the time we get to November.

 Yeah, Sean, I mean, this happens all the time.

-I mean, when we go back and forth in primary season about the viability of A or B or C and how terrible they are.
+I mean, we go back and forth in primary season about the viability of A or B or C and how terrible they are.

-I remember years ago that Time magazine in nineteen ninety-two put Bill Clinton on the cover of their magazine with an i in X-ray style.
+I remember years ago that Time magazine in 1992 put Bill Clinton on the cover of their magazine in x-ray style, implying that the guy was dishonest and not well-liked and all of that kind of thing.

-And by November, Bill Clinton was president elect.
+And by November, Bill Clinton was president-elect.

-Uh Ronald Reagan had sort of the same experience.
+Ronald Reagan had sort of the same experience.

-You know, a year later, Reagan was president elect.
+You know, a year later, Reagan was president-elect.

 So things change here.

-I mean, this is still I realize we're now almost to May, but we're still very early in this process.
+I mean, this is still, I realize we're now almost to May, but we're still very early in this process.

 We've got a long way to go.